degauss-org/geocoder/README.md

 ## Installation

-This software was designed and tested only on Linux Ubuntu and CentOS.
-The following install instructions are for Ubuntu; see the section at the bottom of this file for CentOS install instructions.
+This software was designed and tested only on Linux Ubuntu.
+The following install instructions are for Ubuntu.
+CentOS install instructions are also below, but are not tested.

+As an alternative to the usual installation, a dockerfile is available.
+(To download the dockerfile without cloning the entire repo use `wget https://github.com/cole-brokamp/geocoder/blob/master/Dockerfile`).
+Install docker, start the docker service (`service docker start`), build the docker image (`docker build -t geocoder .`) and run it interactively for a prompt (`docker run -it geocoder`).

 ### Requirements

 Install required software:

-	sudo apt-get install sqlite3 libsqlite3-dev flex ruby-full ruby-rubyforge
+	sudo apt-get install sqlite3 libsqlite3-dev flex ruby-full ruby-rubyforge libssl-dev libssh2-1-dev libcurl4-openssl-dev curl libxml2-dev

 Install ruby gems: